Computing Science, BSc

 Undergraduate Foundation Programme

-Computing at Aberdeen has strong links with industry organisations who support our teaching through guest lectures and seminars and prizes (including for example Amazon, CGI and ScotlandIS).
-Students can also spend a year on placement during their studies, which is an excellent opportunity to gain first-hand professional experience of working in industry.
+Our teaching is also heavily informed by our strong links with industry organisations, who support our students through guest lectures and seminars as well as prizes (including for example Amazon, CGI and ScotlandIS).
+Students on our BSc Computing Science have opportunities to undertake placements during their studies, which is an excellent opportunity to gain first-hand professional experience.
+You can also undertake a full additional year of work placement on our MSci Computing Science with Industrial Placement programme.

 BSc Computer Science or MA Computing?